 The candidate profile statement must be true and accurate and the electoral officer is not required to verify or investigate any information included in this statement.

-The profile may include a recent passport-sized colour photograph.
+The profile may include a recent (within the last 12-months) passport-sized colour photograph.